All About Methane Gas Sensors

 NDIR sensors measure gas through the absorbance of infrared light at unique wavelengths.

 But some gases, like hydrogen, do not absorb infrared light and thus can’t be measured.
-In addition, NDIR sensors are typically finely tuned to accurately detect only methane.
+In addition, NDIR sensors accurately detect only methane.
 In an environment where multiple hydrocarbons may be released, NDIR sensors are likely to provide false readings.

 Trouble Detecting Mixed Compounds

 Mixed compounds are also a challenge for NDIR sensors, making NDIR sensors not suitable for environments with multiple gases.

 NevadaNano’s MPS Flammable/LEL Gas Sensor brings new advances to hazardous and combustible gas safety due to its features.
 The MPS Flammable Gas Sensor combines the best features of both catalytic bead sensors and NDIR sensors.

 - Accurate measurement of Hydrogen, Methane, and 10 other flammable gases and mixtures with a single calibration.